Thursday, September 8

 Learn facts about Nebraska for kids.

-Did you know that Nebraska was the thirty-seventh (37th) state to join the union?
+Did you know Nebraska was the thirty-seventh (37th) state to join the union?
 Yep, that is correct!
 Nebraska officially joined the union on March 1, 1867!
 Nebraska is located in the midwestern region of the United States.
 Nebraska is bordered by six (6) states: South Dakota, Iowa, Missouri, Kansas, Colorado, and Wyoming.
 Nebraska is the sixteenth (16th) largest state in the United States.
 Nebraska is one of the bigger states.
-There are about 1,963,692 people that reside in the state of Nebraska.
+There are about 1,963,692 people who reside in the state of Nebraska.

 Nebraska famous person alert: